 As the COVID-19 pandemic continues to create uncertainty, many fintech companies (“fintech’s”) are under stress on a number of fronts.
 At the same time, the coronavirus crisis may create new opportunities for some fintech’s.
 For example, as social distancing has taken hold worldwide, there has been tremendous growth in the use of digital financial services and e-commerce.
 FinTech’s have a unique capability to extend financial inclusion, improve the daily lives of people and spur growth.
-Fintech firms can use this opportunity to build their reputations and emerge stronger once the crisis has passed.
+Fintech firms can use a fintech software company to build their reputations and emerge stronger once the crisis has passed.

 Fintech’s tech savvy developers are working on big ideas and new digital offerings that meet consumer demand for an increasingly frictionless and seamless banking experience.
 Now, the technologies are also divided into many different parts, and the ones that are covered under Fintech are insurance technology, financial data APIs, payments, regulatory technology, banking, and mobile banking.
 Each of these categories is connected with one or another sector of Finance technology.